eventide-project/docs/user-guide/component-host.md

 # Component Host

 The component host is the _machinery_ of a service.
 It's the part that is closest to the operating system.
-From a technical perspective, the component host _is_ the service.
+From a technical and physical perspective, the component host _is_ the service.

 The word "service" has both a logical architectural meaning and a physical architectural meaning.
 Physically, a _service_ is just a process running on a computer.
 [Components](/core-concepts/services/components.md) are what is run inside a service.